Phyllis' Wedding: Plot

-Phyllis Lapin (Phyllis Smith) has asked Michael Scott (Steve Carell) to push her father's wheelchair down the aisle at her wedding, a role that she gave him to secure six weeks off for her honeymoon.
+Phyllis Lapin has asked Michael Scott to push her father's wheelchair down the aisle at her wedding, a role that she gave him to secure six weeks off for her honeymoon.
 Michael is eager to participate, seeing himself in a "father of the bride" role, but is upset when Phyllis' father "upstages" him by walking the last few steps down the aisle under his own power.

-Goaded by Jim Halpert (John Krasinski), Dwight Schrute (Rainn Wilson) hunts down wedding crashers.
-He ousts Phyllis' Uncle Al (George Ives), who fails to pass Dwight's questioning due to dementia.
+Goaded by Jim Halpert, Dwight Schrute hunts down wedding crashers.
+He ousts Phyllis' Uncle Al, who fails to pass Dwight's questioning due to dementia.
 When Uncle Al is reported missing over the PA, Dwight realizes his mistake.

 Michael makes several crude attempts to recapture the limelight, culminating with an overlong toast at the wedding banquet in which he impugns Phyllis' chastity.
-Outraged, Phyllis' husband Bob Vance (Bobby Ray Shafer) throws him out of the reception hall.
+Outraged, Phyllis' husband Bob Vance throws him out of the reception hall.
 Dwight does not let him re-enter, taking satisfaction in being able to eject a real wedding crasher.
 Michael finds company with Uncle Al, and eventually confesses that he is sorry for his behavior and worried that it may have sullied Phyllis' day, although Uncle Al is only able to respond with aloof statements.

-Pam Beesly (Jenna Fischer) is upset that many details of Phyllis' wedding, from the invitations to the wedding gown, were copied from her own canceled wedding, and is further rankled when her ex-fiancé Roy Anderson (David Denman) fails to recognize any of these details.
-Roy expresses regret over his lack of involvement in their wedding plans and pays "Scrantonicity", the Kevin Malone-led (Brian Baumgartner) wedding band to play their song, "You Were Meant for Me".
+Pam Beesly is upset that many details of Phyllis' wedding, from the invitations to the wedding gown, were copied from her own canceled wedding, and is further rankled when her ex-fiancé Roy Anderson fails to recognize any of these details.
+Roy expresses regret over his lack of involvement in their wedding plans and pays "Scrantonicity", the Kevin Malone-led wedding band to play their song, "You Were Meant for Me".
 Touched by the gesture, Pam dances with him, and they leave together.
-Jim, who was flirting with Pam earlier in the reception, takes consolation in his relationship with Karen Filippelli (Rashida Jones).
+Jim, who was flirting with Pam earlier in the reception, takes consolation in his relationship with Karen Filippelli.
 When Phyllis leaves the reception hall with Bob Vance, Michael apologizes to her and she thanks him for finding Uncle Al. The newlyweds ride off in a Vance Refrigeration van.